imixs/imixs-saga/imixs-microservice-registry/README.md

 ## Service Discovery

 Based on a specific business event, a client can query the registry to obtain a list of available workflow instances or start a new process instance within a matching workflow instance.

+## Derived Index

+The Imixs-Registry supports a derived index over all registered Imixs-Microserives.
+This index is refreshed periodically based on EventLog entries written by each Imixs-Microserivce.
+This mechanism ensures that only committed data is indexed.
+The index is updated periodically so it runns behind the origin transaction.
+To get a live view to a Imixs-Microservice the service can be search directly by the Rest-API.